Walter Sisulu University (WSU) was established on 1 July, 2005 in terms of the Higher Education Act No. 101 of 1997, as amended.

-Spanning over 1,000 kms in the Province of the Eastern Cape, WSU is ideally positioned to deliver a wide range of educational and development opportunities.
+Spanning over 1,000 km in the province of the Eastern Cape, WSU is ideally positioned to deliver a wide range of educational and development opportunities.

 WSU will maintain the traditional role of a University as a centre of higher learning, where theoretical and other intellectual pursuits are combined to serve a larger and more specific role it has defined as that of a Developmental University, ascribing to itself the imperative of making a significant contribution to regional, national and continental development.

-WSU’s vision and mission is informed by the National and Provincial Growth and Development strategies including:
+WSU’s vision and mission are informed by the National and Provincial Growth and Development strategies including:

 - positioning itself as a major regional resource centre of excellence in rural development and urban renewal;